 With 8 million tonnes of plastic entering the ocean annually, and growing evidence of microplastic entering the food chain, seafood companies and consumers are also at risk.

-The PRI gathered signatories and external stakeholders in June to explore the risks and opportunities of plastics to investors.
+The PRI gathered signatories and external stakeholders during an event hosted by UBS AM in June to explore the risks and opportunities of plastics to investors.
 The Ellen MacArthur Foundation, Schroders, Closed Loop Partners, the European Commission and Unilever highlighted challenges and opportunities for investors and companies.

 Investment risk and opportunities